SognoLucido/MongoCRUD-api/README.md

 CRUD api Based on randomuser.me/api model

 > [!NOTE]
-> "If you want to POST, you can copy the body from https://randomuser.me/api/?results=1 ;it's 1:1 .
+> If you want to utilize the POST endpoint, you can copy the body from https://randomuser.me/api/?results=1 ;it's 1:1 .
 > You can also POST multiple results ( ?results=x )
 >
 > ![Screenshot 2024-05-09 122011](https://github.com/SognoLucido/MongoCRUD-api/assets/123832236/bdea874a-3297-4a9f-b274-3b30deec3ecb)